Fort Drum NEC members surprise colleague with drive-by retirement parade

 |0

-This work, Fort Drum NEC members surprise colleague with drive-by retirement parade [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum NEC members surprise colleague with drive-by retirement parade, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT